alena22292/redux/README.md

 - work with `.js` or `.jsx` files
 - main `application.scss` stylesheet is imported in `index.js` as a module to enjoy hot reloading

-⚠️This can't be deployed on GitHub Pages, it needs a Node.js setup for the back-end as the paths need to be dynamically linked back to `index.html`.